qrzn23/min/wip/magick/content.md

 There is an obvious line of criticism about any recollection.
 It must not clash with ascertained facts.
 For example one cannot have two lives which overlap, unless there is reason to suppose that the earlier died spiritually before his body ceased to breathe.
 This might happen in certain cases, such as insanity.

 It is not conclusive against a previous incarnation that the present should be inferior to the past.
 One’s life may represent the full possibilities of a certain partial Karma.
 One may have devoted one’s incarnation to discharging the liabilities of one part of one’s previous character.
-For instance, one might devote a lifetime to settling the bill run up b, Napoleon for causing unnecessary suffering, with the object of starting afresh, clear of debt, in a life devoted to reaping the reward of the Corsican’s invaluable services to the race.
+For instance, one might devote a lifetime to settling the bill run up by Napoleon for causing unnecessary suffering, with the object of starting afresh, clear of debt, in a life devoted to reaping the reward of the Corsican’s invaluable services to the race.

-The Master Therion, in fact, rernembers several incarnations of almost uncompensated wretchedness, anguish and humiliation, voluntarily undertaken so that he might resume his work unhampered by spiritual creditors.
+The Master Therion, in fact, remembers several incarnations of almost uncompensated wretchedness, anguish and humiliation, voluntarily undertaken so that he might resume his work unhampered by spiritual creditors.

 These are the stigmata.
 Memory is hall-marked by its correspondence with the facts actually observed in the present.
 This correspondence may be of two kinds.
-It is rare (and it is unimportant for the reasons stated above) that one s memory should be confirmed by what may be called, contemptuously, external evidence.
+It is rare (and it is unimportant for the reasons stated above) that one's memory should be confirmed by what may be called, contemptuously, external evidence.
 It was indeed a reliable contribution to psychology to remark that an evil and adulterous generation sought for a sign.

 (Even so, the permanent value of the observation is to trace the genealogy of the Pharisee — from Caiaphas to the modern Christian.)